 Professor Coyle co-directs the Institute with Professor Kenny.
-She is heading research in the fields of public policy economics, technology, industrial strategy and global inequality.
+She is heading research under the progress and productivity themes.

-Diane was previously Professor of Economics at the University of Manchester and has held a number of public service roles including Vice Chair of the BBC Trust (2006-2014), member of the Competition Commission (2001-2009), and member of the Migration Advisory Committee (2009-2014).
-She is currently a member of the Natural Capital Committee, an expert adviser to the National Infrastructure Commission and a member of the Council of Economic Advisers.
+Diane was Professor of Economics at the University of Manchester until March 2018.
+She has held a number of public service roles including Vice Chair of the BBC Trust, member of the Competition Commission, of the Migration Advisory Committee and of the Natural Capital Committee.
+She is currently a Fellow of the Office for National Statistics, an expert adviser to the National Infrastructure Commission, Senior Independent Member of the ESRC Council, and Co-Director of the Productivity Institute.
 She was awarded a CBE for her contribution to the public understanding of economics in the 2018 New Year Honours.

-Economic statistics and the digital economy: lead researcher on the Measuring the Modern Economy programme at the Economic Statistics Centre of Excellence; Economic Experts Working Group, Office for National Statistics.
+Economic statistics and the digital economy: lead researcher on the Measuring the Modern Economy programme at the Economic Statistics Centre of Excellence.

 Competition policy and digital markets.
 Economics of new technologies.